D-Incubator/CAPS/README.md

 ## Compressive axial-integrated planar scanning (CAPS) microscopy for high-speed volumetric imaging of cardiac dynamics

 This repository contains the reconstruction and post-processing code for **compressive axial-integrated planar scanning (CAPS) microscopy**, a compressed sensing framework for high-speed volumetric fluorescence imaging.
-CAPS combines detection-side optical encoding with model-based reconstruction to recover volumetric dynamics from compressed measurements, enabling rapid 4D imaging of cardiac motion and flow.
+CAPS combines detection-side optical encoding with model-based reconstruction to recover volumetric dynamics from compressed measurements.

 The reconstruction pipeline is based on a **Plug-and-Play Alternating Direction Method of Multipliers (PnP-ADMM)** framework, and the repository also includes post-processing tools for rolling-shutter calibration, reslicing, sine-based interpolation, and volume splitting.